-I illustrate this argument through a subnational comparison of four cities in Latin America: Buenos Aires and Rosario, in Argentina, and São Paulo and Rio de Janeiro in Brazil.
-See the book overview and contents here.
+The book illustrates this argument through a sub-national, within-case comparison of four cities in Latin America since the 1980s: Buenos Aires and Rosario, in Argentina, and São Paulo and Rio de Janeiro in Brazil, in which the author conducted extensive fieldwork, including 180 interviews.